 - Hang to drip dry away from direct heat and sun.
-UV rays cause the neoprene to age much quicker, it gets hard and looses its flexibility.
+UV rays cause the neoprene to age much quicker, it gets hard and loses its flexibility.

 - Hang to dry inside out.
 The outer surface will be protected and the inside will dry first to make putting the suit back on much easier.

 - Use a hanger designed for a wet suit or a heavy, padded hanger—never a flimsy wire hanger—to store and hang.

 - To keep the zipper working smoothly - salt and chlorine can corrode the teeth - use a zipper lubricant like Zip Tech often.

 - To remove strong odors, fill a sink or bucket with cool water and Mirazyme Odor Remover.
 Dip the suit in and out of the water, then rinse with cool water and dry in a breezy spot.